UncertainMongoose/dracula-for-stash/README.md

 3. Enter "Dracula Theme" in the **Name** field
 4. Paste the following link in the **Source URL** field: https://uncertainmongoose.github.io/dracula-for-stash/index.yml
 5. Open the newly created plugin dropdown, check the box next to the theme, and click `Install`
-6. Disable any active themes
+6. Disable any *other* active themes
 7. Reload the browser window
 8. Done 🎉